HazardDede/pnp/README.md

 Listens for low/high state changes on the configured gpio pins.

+In more detail the plugin can raise events when one of the following situations occur:

+* rising (high) of a gpio pin - multiple events may occur in a short period of time
+* falling (low) of a gpio pin - multiple events may occur in a short period of time
+* switch of gpio pin - will suppress multiple events a defined period of time (bounce time)
+* motion of gpio pin - will raise the event `motion_on` if the pin rises and set a timer with a configurable amount of time.
+Any other gpio rising events will reset the timer.
+When the timer expires the `motion_off` event is raised.

+Requires extra `gpio`.

 __Arguments__

 **pins (list)**: The gpio pins to observe for state changes.
 Please see the examples section on how to configure it.<br/>